UlyssesWu/BAML-Translator/readme.md

 dnlib & ConfuserEx : MIT License

-BAML Translator (bin) : CC BY-NC-ND 3.0 (will be open-source later)
+UniTranslator / BAML Translator (bin) : CC BY-NC-ND 3.0 (will be open-source later)

-For anything you localized with this tool, you should write follow text when release:

-**Localized/Translated with BAML Translator by Ulysses (wdwxy12345@gmail.com)**
+Please clarify this tool when releasing something localized with it.

 ---
 by Ulysses , wdwxy12345@gmail.com